Rick Davies: Early life

-By 1959, his attention had been captured by rock 'n' roll, and he joined a band called Vince and the Vigilantes.
-In 1962, while studying in the art department at Swindon College, he formed his own band, called Rick's Blues, and was now playing a Hohner electric piano instead of drums.
-The band included Gilbert O'Sullivan on drums for a time; he later was the best man at Davies's wedding.
+By 1959 Davies's attention had been captured by rock and roll, and he joined a band called Vince and the Vigilantes.
+In 1962, while studying in the Art Department at Swindon College, he formed his own band, called Rick's Blues, and was now playing a Hohner electric piano instead of drums.
+For a time the band included Gilbert O'Sullivan on drums; he was later best man at Davies's wedding.
 In a March 1972 interview, O'Sullivan said "Rick had originally taught me how to play the drums and piano – in fact, he taught me everything about music."
 When his father became ill, Davies disbanded Rick's Blues, left college, and took a job as a welder at Square D, a firm making industrial control products and systems, which had a factory on the Cheney Manor Trading Estate in Swindon.
 Any hopes of an artistic career were temporarily put on ice.

-In 1966 he became the organist for The Lonely Ones (best known for being one of Noel Redding's first bands, though Redding had left by the time Davies joined), who later changed their name to The Joint and recorded the soundtracks for a number of German films.
-He later confessed that he lied about his abilities to get into the group, admitting he couldn't actually play the organ at the time.
+In 1966 Davies became the organist for the Lonely Ones (best known for being one of Noel Redding's first bands, though Redding had left by the time Davies joined), who later changed their name to the Joint and recorded the soundtracks for a number of German films.
+He later confessed that he lied about his abilities to get into the group, admitting he could not actually play the organ at the time.
 While the band was in Munich, Davies met Dutch millionaire Stanley August Miesegaes, who offered to fund him if he started a new group.